Responding Really Responding to Other Students Writing Richard Straub

 Feedback should inspire action.
 Straub emphasizes the importance of suggesting concrete revisions.
 Reviewers should ask questions that prompt the writer to think critically, such as, “How might you expand on this idea to clarify its significance?”

-By adhering to these principles, students can transform their peer reviews into valuable learning experiences for both parties But it adds up..
+By adhering to these principles, students can transform their peer reviews into valuable learning experiences for both parties Worth keeping that in mind..

 Steps to Truly Respond to Peers’ Writing